mdinino/Games/README.md

 Uses Koin as a DI framework.
 Supports light and dar mode.

+NOTE: WasmJs will crash for now util SQLDelight supports a driver for that build.

 Known issue: when screens are being transitioned in when animation, button clicks are not available until transition is complete.
 So if you click a button too fast after navigation, a button press wont do anything.